g4s8/gitstrap/CONTRIBUTING.md

 You need to read and understand the [Policy](https://www.zerocracy.com/policy.html) before contributing.

+Git guidelines:
+ - start all commit message with tiket number, e.g.: `#1 - some message`
+ (to avoid issues with comment char, check this answer: https://stackoverflow.com/a/14931661/1723695)
+ - try to describe shortly your changes in commit message, long description should be provided in PR body
+ - name your branches starting with ticket number, e.g. `1-some-bug` branch for #1 ticket
+ - use `merge`, not `rebase` when merging changes from `master` to local branch
+ - one commit per change, don't rebase all commits into single one for PR
+ - avoid `push --force` where possible, it can be used in rare cases, e.g. if you pushed binary file by mistake, then you can remove it with `push --force` or if you mistyped ticket number or message, you can fix it with `push --force`

 To change the code folow these steps:
  1. Fork & clone the repo
  2. Make changes